ctDNA analysis based on NGS is a global trend

 Draw a blood sample (10ml) to extract cell-free DNA from plasma

-Apply Next Generation Sequencing to detect 4 different features of ctDNA from tumor cells compared with cfDNA from normal cells .
-There are 2 possible test results:
+Apply next-generation sequencing to detect 5 different features of ctDNA from tumor cells compared with cfDNA from normal cell

 How is SPOT-MAS different from hereditary cancer screening tests?